Pastry Chef vs. Baker: What’s the Difference?

 What if you know you want to bake, but don’t know if you’d rather build a career in a busy bakery or a fine dining pastry department?
 That’s okay!
 The first step on both paths is to get that foundational education.

-Contact our Admissions Department to learn more about how studying at Escoffier can help you not only learn the ropes, but also help you to discover where your passions lie within the world of baking and pastry arts.
+Contact our Admissions Department to find out more about how studying at Escoffier can help you discover where your passions lie within the world of baking and pastry arts.

 Subscribe to the King of Chefs Blog